 1. Less Dependence on NEET Rank

 Although from 2018 onwards the highly competitive NEET entrance exam has become compulsory for applying to MBBS courses internationally, the competition will still be considerably less compared to Indian institutes.
 There are nearly 3 times as many students applying for the MBBS course in India as the number of available seats, and the competition is cutthroat as admission takes place on the basis of rank secured.
 In comparison, students pursuing MBBS abroad have minimal requirements in terms of NEET ranking.

 2. Lower Costs Compared to Private Indian Institutes

-Government medical colleges in India are undoubtedly affordable, however, the private medical colleges are expensive, with minimum costs around Rs.
-45-50 lakhs to pursue an MBBS degree.
-In comparison, an MBBS degree in a foreign destination like Bangladesh, Russia or the Kazakhstan would cost around than Rs.
-30 lakh, based on the specific country.
-Also, there are many hidden costs involved in studying at a private medical college in India, which can be eliminated by studying abroad where the costs are largely up front.
+Government medical colleges in India are undoubtedly affordable, however, private medical colleges are expensive, with minimum costs around ₹ 45-50 lakhs to pursue an MBBS degree.
+In comparison, an MBBS degree in a foreign destination like Bangladesh, Russia or Kazakhstan would cost around ₹ 30 lakh, based on the specific country.
+Also, there are many hidden costs involved in studying at a private medical college in India, which can be eliminated by studying abroad where the costs are largely upfront.

 3. Quality of Education

 Institutes that are recognized by the MCI and also meet the local standard of education regulations generally offer top-quality education to MBBS students.
 As compared to domestic institutes, medical colleges abroad face extensive censure to maintain quality standards.
 However, it’s best to verify the ranking and/or reviews of any institution you are considering applying to.

 4. International Exposure